InAbsencia/inabsentia.io/src/_posts/2017-01-03-Archlinux-And-The-Aspect-Of-Ricing.markdown

 title:  "Arch Linux & the aspect of ricing"
 date:   2017-01-03 21:14:02
 category: software
-keywords: "linux, archlinux, ricing, unix"
+keywords: "linux, archlinux, ricing, unix, *nix"
 ---

 I have always wanted to make a post regarding Linux and ricing in general, so I thought it would be a nice way to start the year with my first blog post being about just that!